JopiOrtizUrra/Astronomia-Computacional/README.md

 $$\xi(m) \propto m^{-\alpha}$$

 where $(m)$ is the mass and $(\alpha)$ is a mass-dependent slope.
 For details related to $\alpha$ value at each mass range, see Section 6.2 of [Kroupa (2001)](https://ui.adsabs.harvard.edu/abs/2001MNRAS.322..231K/abstract).
-We used the functions for masses between 0.08 and 100$M_\odot$.
+We used the functions for masses between 0.08 and 100 $M_\odot$.
 At the boundaries of these mass intervals, we noticed that the IMF appeared to be discontinuous.
 As a solution, we introduced proportionality constants ($k_i$) that, when applied to each segment of the piecewise function, produce a smooth and continuous Kroupa IMF.
 To obatain $k_i$ values, we used the next relation:

 $$k_im^{-\alpha_i}=k_{i+1}m^{-\alpha_{i+1}}$$

 Each star muss have a time of birt ($t_{\text{birth}}$).
 At this simulation we aasumed a constant **Star Formation Rate (SFR)**, that specifies how many stars form over the lifetime of the galaxy.
-The Milky Way’s lifetime is taken as (wm_age = $10^{10}$) years, and with this two parameters is possible to get the current age of a star.
+The Milky Way’s lifetime is taken as $10^{10}$ years, and with this two parameters is possible to get the current age of a star.

 Some stars that are still burning hydrogen in their cores lie on the **main sequence (MS)**.
 Once hydrogen is exhausted, they become **stellar remnants**.
 The MS lifetime is approximated as: